quantumlib/Cirq/docs/dev/style.md

 ## Nomenclature

-Using consistent wording across Cirq is important for lowering users cognitive load.
+Using consistent wording across Cirq is important for lowering users' cognitive load.
 For rule governing naming, see the [nomenclature guidelines](nomenclature.md).

 ## Datetimes